Usages of standard dashboard nodes¶

 - Month picker

-The date picker node allows you to pick dates from the widget.
+The "date picker" node allows you to pick dates from the widget.

-The form node helps you to accumulate multiple form elements and then submit them on a single click as an object.
+The "form" node helps you to accumulate multiple form elements and then submit them on a single click as an object.

+The following graphic shows the output of form node in the dashboard window.
+The form node is defined with the label "Registration form".
 You can edit the node properties of the "form" and design the form in the "form elements" section according to requirements.

-The text node is a read-only widget where you can configure the label and value.
+The "text" node is a read-only widget where you can configure the label and value.

-The gauge node is of four types:
+The "gauge" node is of four types:

 - Standard gauge